While the facts and issues are different in every divorce, the process of getting a divorce in Texas is similar in most every case.

-A TRO is an ex parte order (meaning it is issues without a hearing or input from the other party) providing temporary relief until a hearing can be held.
+A TRO is an ex parte order (meaning it is issues without a hearing or input from the other party) providing temporary relief until the court holds a hearing.

-TRO’s are limited by law to 14 days unless extended by the court or agreement of the parties.
-This means that a hearing on temporary orders must be held within that time frame or the TRO expires by law.
+Texas law limits the duration of TRO’s to 14 days unless extended by the court or agreement of the parties.
+This means that a court must hold a hearing on temporary orders within that time frame or the TRO expires by law.

 Temporary orders are preliminary injunctions a court issues with the intent of preserving the status quo until the court signs a Final Decree of Divorce.

-Temporary orders will be issued by the court after a hearing unless the parties come to an agreement prior to the hearing date.
+A court renders temporary orders after a hearing unless the parties come to an agreement prior to the hearing date.

 Temporary orders address many of the issues present in the divorce such as possession of property, possession and access to any children, decision-making regarding the children, temporary support, etc.

-A temporary orders hearing is like a mini-trial in that each party may present evidence and witness testimony on these issues and the judge will issue his or decision based on that evidence.
+A temporary orders hearing is like a mini-trial in that each party may present evidence and witness testimony on these issues and the judge issues his or decision based on that evidence.